arjmandi/purple/README.md

 # Purple
 Outlining a model to implement AGI
 ## Abstract
 This work is a speculation of a system or systems that allow the emergence of behaviors which can be considered as intelligent behavior.
-Although it might be more similar to a sci-fi story, but recent achievements and the research momentum on AGI topic almost guarantee that many of these intelligent behaviors actually emerge from the tools we build.
+Although it might be more similar to a sci-fi story, but recent achievements and the research momentum on AGI, almost guarantee that many of these intelligent behaviors actually emerge from the  tools we build.

 [asimov]
 # Definition
-Perhaps defining intelligence is the key to create intelligence.

-And there are various domains in which we can [define intelligence](https://en.wikipedia.org/wiki/Intelligence): emotional, social, street smart, etc.
+Intelligence has various [definitions in different domains](https://en.wikipedia.org/wiki/Intelligence): emotional, social, street smart, etc.
 Which one do we mean by general intelligence?

-We can refer to the famous Turing test to define (artificial) intelligence, but with the recent language models we've built systems that can be indistinguishable from human when we chat with them.
+We can refer to the famous Turing test to define (artificial) intelligence, but with the recent language models we've already built systems that can be indistinguishable from human yet we don't consider them AGI[^].
 [openai and deepmind definitions of intelligence]

-I argue that the key is in the Turing test.
-What Turing has done was to build a qualitative measure to see if we have built an intelligent system or not and based on that definition we have built an intelligent system.

-But we can also expand that definition to our "perception" not just conversation.
-We can call a system intelligent if we percive intelligent behavior from it, not just conversing intelligently.

-I call it the "*sense of intelligence*": Things that make us call some behavior intelligent and I use this definition as one of the metrics to evaluate either a system is intelligent or not.
-If we consider different senses we expect a system to show, then we can rank different account systems in terms of their coverage on different senses.

 # Design concepts
 I introduce three main concepts:

+**Concept 0.** I define **intelligence** as a subjective and relative phenomena.
+It's our perception of intelligence that defines it, like what was defined in the Turing test that intelligence is defined relative to conversation capability of a system with a person.
+I expand that definition to a more broad sense of perception of intelligence: I define a system intelligent if we perceive intelligent behavior from it, not limited to conversing like a person.
+Or alternatively, a system is not inherently intelligent, it's intelligent if we sense it's intelligent.

+I  "*sense of intelligence*": Things that make us call some behavior intelligent and I use this definition as one of the metrics to evaluate either a system is intelligent or not.
+If we consider different senses we expect a system to show, then we can rank different account systems in terms of their coverage on different senses.

-**Concept 1.** Our intelligence is limited to a "**domain-set**": meaning we can't apply the same amount of intelligence to everything in life.
+**Concept 1.** Our intelligence is limited to  "**domain-sets**": meaning we can't apply the same amount of intelligence to everything in life.
 Someone is maybe very good with her muscle memory in playing the piano but not very sharp in understanding chemistry or even not as good with another instrument like a guitar.
-Even a high IQ person may be very good at science but cannot perform the best surgery while being a Nobel prize-winning physicist.
-A "domain-set" is a term I use to identify the set of domains that we consider someone intelligent at.
+A high IQ person might be distinguished scientist but normally not able perform a complex surgery.
+Perception of

+Similary and ironically that's how we've been evaluating human intelligence with different intelligence test e.g. the IQ tests.

 **Concept 2.
 Physics, live, dynamic**: An intelligent person has the ability to make sense of symbols in a math formula and see the end result, recognize the dynamics of a game, understand how to be good at some sport, etc. In any domain-set, there's ruling physic of how things are connected to each other and how we can exploit them to our benefit.